microsoft/qsharp-runtime/src/Simulation/README.md

 Contains common implementations shared across all target packages.

 ## **QSharpCore**
-QSharpCore is build on top of QSharpFoundation.
+QSharpCore is built on top of QSharpFoundation.

 # See Also